Codecademy/docs/content/ai/concepts/generative-ai/generative-ai.md

   - 'paths/data-science'
 ---

-**Generative AI** (GenAI) involves the creation of complex, intricate, and realistic digital media.
-Before **GenAI** digital media of this level could only be created by human beings.
+**Generative AI** (GenAI) involves the creation of new and unique digital content.
+Before **GenAI** digital content of this level could only be created by human beings.
 These unique creations are driven by natural language prompts.

 ## Generative AI

 **GenAI** is based on **Large Language Models** (LLMs). **LLMs** are trained on terabytes of textual data from the Internet.
-This models have the capability of understanding human language semantics and intent.
+These models have the capability of understanding human language semantics and intent.

 In the case of **ChatGPT**, one breakthrough was the discovery that with some additional training the **LLMs** can be easily used to produce impressive text based results.

-**GenAI** is the connection of **LLMs** with technologies that in addition to text results can generate digital media such as images, video, music, or code.
+**GenAI** is the connection of **LLMs** with technologies that in addition to text results can generate digital content such as images, video, music, or code.

-There is exploration of going beyond digital media and use this technology for things as varied as the discovery of new molecules and 3D designs.
+There is exploration of going beyond digital content and use this technology for things as varied as the discovery of new molecules and 3D designs.

 Things are changing quickly and the impact is only just starting to being predicted and felt.
 Most people are expecting a step change in certain ways how we live and work.